jdc20181/BeffsBrowser/README.md

 # Announcments

+**Prep for Extensions**

+The release is taking an extra month to complete due to the addition of extensions, this mechanism will control v1 of the extesnions system in BeffsBrowser.
+API/SDK docs will be in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Extensions-SDK-API-V1)

+The docs are not finished yet.
+And subject to change before release.

 **Version 2.3**

 The Fall Update, Version 2.3, will be released in late September, early October.
 See the notes in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.3-Planning).
 Please understand they are subject to change and even mentioned to not be final.
 Currently everything listed is being tested or has been tested.
 A final draft of release notes will be released before the release of Version 2.3